Maybe (Rocko song)

 "Maybe" is a song by American rapper Rocko.
-It was released in June 2010 on Rocko's Rocky Road imprint through Def Jam Recordings, as the lead single from the mixtape Wild Life.
+It was released on March 3, 2010 on Rocko's Rocky Road imprint through Def Jam Recordings, as the lead single from the mixtape Wild Life.

 In the United States, "Maybe" peaked at number 15 on Billboard's Hot R&B/Hip-Hop Songs chart, and number 52 on the Billboard Hot 100.